-To the Shareholders and Board of Directors of Open Joint-Stock Company Lenenergo (JSC "Lenenergo"):
+To the Shareholders and Board of Directors of Open Joint-Stock Company Lenergo (JSC "Lenenergo"):

-We have audited the accompanying consolidated balance sheet of JSC Lenenergo at 31 December 2003 and the related consolidated statements of operations, cash flow and changes in shareholders' equity for the year then ended.
+We have audited the accompanying consolidated balance sheet of JSC Lenenergo at 31 December 2004 the related consolidated statements of operations, cash flow and changes in shareholders' equity for the year then ended.
 These financial statements are the responsibility of JSC Lenenergo's management.
 Our responsibility is to express an opinion on the financial statements based on our audit.

 We conducted our audit in accordance with International Standards on Auditing.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting policies used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit also includes assessing the accounting policies used and significant estimates made by management, as well as evaluating the overall balance sheet presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the accompanying consolidated financial statements give a true and fair view of the financial position of JSC Lenenergo as at 31 December 2003 and the results of its operations for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the financial position of JSC Lenenergo as at 31 December 2004 the result of its operations for the year then ended.